Wąsosz pogrom

-Circumstances surrounding the pogrom
+Background

 When Nazi Germany invaded Poland in 1939, the village of Wąsosz (Podlaskie Voivodeship) was taken by the Germans in the second week of the war.
 At the end of September, in accordance with the German–Soviet Boundary Treaty, the area was transferred by the Nazis to the Soviet Union.

 The Soviet Union invaded Poland from the East two weeks earlier, on 17 September 1939, pursuant to the secret protocol of the Molotov–Ribbentrop Pact.
-The Red Army overran 52.1% of territory of Poland with over 13,700,000 inhabitants.
+The Red Army overran 52.1% of the territory of Poland with over 13,700,000 inhabitants.
 The Soviet occupation zone included 5.1 million ethnic Poles (ca. 38%), 37% Ukrainians, 14.5% Belarusians, 8.4% Jews, 0.9% Russians and 0.6% Germans.
 There were also 336,000 refugees who escaped to eastern Poland from areas already occupied by Germany – most of them Polish Jews numbering at around 198,000.

 Following the Nazi German invasion of the Soviet Union, German Wehrmacht re-entered Wąsosz on 22 June 1941.
-The Jews of the town, at that time, were 40% of the town's population some 500 people.
+The Jews of the town, at that time, were 40% of the town's population—some 500 people.